So You Wanna Be A Photo Boother

 This photo booth thing is easy!
 I mean, touch the screen to start the booth and the software does everything else right?
 It's automatic!
 And I can charge $500 for 2 hours of work?
 Whaaat?
 That's amazing!
 I know Photoshop.
 I can create those designs too.
 I can even do them better!

 So off you go and purchase the equipment.
-You buy the best booth in the market after all the best booth means you’ll get the best photos right?
+You buy the best booth in the market after all the best booth means you'll get the best photos right?
+You see that by spending money on a booth, you'll be able to recoup that and more!
 You drop thousands of dollars in this new business venture and you finally book your first wedding.
 You charge $750 for a 5-hour event since this is your first time and you need to develop your clientele and portfolio.
-It’s a “discounted rate” you tell yourself.
+It's a “discounted rate” you tell yourself.

 Before the day of the event, you practice by testing the equipment at your home.
 Start the program, the the screen and presto, just like the wedding you were at, you get the photos taken and the prints that come with it.